 Several respondents indicated in the past that they were not aware of all the parks that are available in our local community.
-They also indicated that they were not aware of all the adult and youth recreational programs that we offered in our local recreation department.
+They also indicated that they were not aware of all the adult and youth recreational programs that are available.